Ran-n/config/README.md

 ## xFCR

+- Make the autoinstall packages script
 - Create a setup script that creates the soft link to ran-config to wherever in the path you want it to be.
-- Make the autoinstall packages script

 - Divide paste into normal paste and setup so that setup makes the install of the programs and also the link and downloads the scripts.
-- Implement whiptail (look at LARBS).
 - Set the internacionalization messages in a separate file.
+- Implement whiptail or dialog (maybe not cuz requires to be installed and all that).

 ## Improvements